Co-Living Has Arrived in Canada – Now What?

-Developers are scrambling to appeal to the Millennial market, which now represents Canada’s largest generation at 27.0%.
+Developers are scrambling to appeal to the Millennial market, which now represents Canada’s largest working-age generation at 33.2%.

 As income levels struggle to keep up with skyrocketing home ownership costs, more and more Millennials are choosing to rent, making co-living an attractive possibility.

 Co-living companies know this, structuring their offering towards young-professionals looking for an affordable higher-end apartment, who don’t mind socializing with others their age.

 They’re also betting that Millennials tendency to wait longer to marry and have children will mean they’re more willing to entertain the concept of a shared living space for longer.

 As rental vacancy rates in Canada’s largest cities remain stubbornly low, the country’s young workers are willing to be creative about where they live, and how.

 The Silver Tsunami

 Many co-living companies have also expressed interest in capturing another demographic – seniors.